Western Michigan University Parking Rules

 These rules are established by the Director of Public Safety as authorized by Section 4.3 of the Western Michigan Traffic, Parking and Pedestrian Ordinance.
-These rules shall be in effect from July 1, 2017, through June 30, 2018.
+These rules are effective upon issuance on June 6, 2018, and continuing without expiration.

 Rules 1.0 Words and Phrases

 1.1 The following words and phrases when used in these rules shall have the meanings ascribed to them in this section.

 1.2 “Alternative Fuel Vehicle” means a vehicle that runs on a fuel other than "traditional" petroleum fuels (petrol or diesel) and also refers to any technology of powering an engine that does not involve solely petroleum (e.g., electric car, hybrid electric vehicles or solar powered).
 Vehicles that use low-polluting, non-gas fuels such as electricity, hydrogen, propane or compressed natural gas, liquid gas, methanol, and ethanol.
 It is not gasoline, diesel or kerosene.

 1.3 “Employee” means a person who is employed by Western Michigan University as a full-time, part-time, temporary employee, or adjunct as defined in the Department of Human Resources Policy Manual.

 1.4 “Extended University Program Student” means a person is enrolled only in classes, which meet at the regional centers, offered by Extended University Programs.

 1.5 “Full-time Student” means a student who is enrolled to take five (5) or more credit hours during any semester.